Breaking the coherence barrier: A new theory for compressed sensing: The need for a new theory

 \subsection{Incoherence is rare in practice}

-To test the practicality of the incoherence condition, let us consider a typical compressed sensing problem.
+To test the practicality of the incoherence condition, let us consider a typical CS problem.
 In a number of important applications, not least MRI, the sampling is carried out in the Fourier domain.
-Since images are sparse in wavelets, the usual CS setup is to form the a matrix $U = U_N = U_{\mathrm{df}} V^{-1}_{\mathrm{dw}} \in \mathbb{C}^{N \times N}$, where $U_{\mathrm{df}}$ and $V_{\mathrm{dw}}$ represent the discrete Fourier and wavelet transforms respectively.
-However, in this case the coherence

-for any wavelet basis.
-Thus, up to a constant factor, this problem has the worst possible coherence.
-The standard compressed sensing estimate \R{m_est_Candes_Plan} states that $m = N$ samples are needed in this case (i.e.\ full sampling), even though the object to recover is typically highly sparse.
+Since images are sparse in wavelets, the usual CS setup is to form the a matrix $U_N = U_{\mathrm{df}} V^{-1}_{\mathrm{dw}} \in \mathbb{C}^{N \times N}$, where $U_{\mathrm{df}}$ and $V_{\mathrm{dw}}$ represent the discrete Fourier and wavelet transforms respectively.
+However, in the case the coherence satisfies $\mu(U_N) = \ord{1}$ as $N \rightarrow \infty$, for any wavelet basis.
+Thus, this problem has the worst possible coherence, and the standard CS estimate \R{m_est_Candes_Plan} states that $m = N$ samples are needed in this case (i.e.\ full sampling), even though the object to recover is typically highly sparse.
 Note that this is not an insufficiency of the theory.
-If uniform random subsampling is employed, then the lack of incoherence leads to a very poor reconstruction.
+If uniform random subsampling is employed, then the lack of incoherence does indeed lead to a very poor reconstruction.
 This can be seen in Figure \ref{f:CS_Evol}.

 The underlying reason for this lack of incoherence can be traced to the fact that this finite-dimensional problem is a discretization of an infinite-dimensional problem.
-Specifically, \be{ \underset{N \rightarrow \infty}{\text{WOT-lim \,}} U_{\mathrm{df}} V^{-1}_{\mathrm{dw}} = U, } where $U : l^2(\bbN) \rightarrow l^2(\bbN)$ is the operator represented as the infinite matrix \be{ U = \left( \right), } and the functions $\varphi_j$ are the wavelets used, the $\psi_j$'s are the complex exponentials and WOT denotes the weak operator topology.
-Since the coherence of the infinite matrix $U$ -- i.e.\ the supremum of its entries in absolute value -- is a fixed number, we cannot expect incoherence of the discretization $U_N$ for large $N$: at some point, one will always encounter the \textit{coherence barrier}.
+Specifically, \be{ \underset{N \rightarrow \infty}{\text{WOT-lim \,}} U_{\mathrm{df}} V^{-1}_{\mathrm{dw}} = U, } where $U : l^2(\bbN) \rightarrow l^2(\bbN)$ is the operator represented as the infinite matrix \be{ U = \left( \right), } and the functions $\varphi_j$ are the wavelets used, the $\psi_j$'s are the standard complex exponentials and WOT denotes the weak operator topology.
+Since the coherence of the infinite matrix $U$ -- i.e.\ the supremum of its entries in absolute value -- is a fixed number independent of $N$, we cannot expect incoherence of the discretization $U_N$ for large $N$.
+At some point, one will always encounter the so-called \textit{coherence barrier}.
+Such an issue is not isolated to this example.
+Heuristically, any problem that arises as a discretization of an infinite-dimensional problem will suffer from the same phenomenon.
+The list of applications of this type is long, and includes for example, MRI, CT, microscopy and seismology.

+To mitigate this problem, one may naturally try to change $\{\varphi_j\}$ or $\{\psi_j\}$.
+However, this will deliver only marginal benefits, since (\ref{WOT}) demonstrates that the coherence barrier will always occur for large enough $N$.